Home YSF » YSF Keynote Speakers

 Pavlina Rezacova, is head of the Structural Biology Group shared at the Institute of Organic Chemistry and Biochemistry and Institute of Molecular Genetics, Czech Academy of Sciences in Prague, Czech Republic.
 Her research focuses on structural investigation of biologically and/or medicinally relevant proteins and protein–protein complexes.
 She uses structural knowledge obtained by X-ray crystallography and NMR spectroscopy to understand and modulate the biological roles and functions of studied systems.

 Keynote Lecture: 'Structure-assisted design of enzyme inhibitors'

-Introductions to all keynote speakers will be added soon.
+One additional speaker will be added soon.